finbourne/lusid-sdk-java/sdk/docs/FundsApi.md

     FundsApi apiInstance = new FundsApi(defaultClient);
     String scope = "scope_example"; // String | The scope of the Fund.
     String code = "code_example"; // String | The code of the Fund.
 Together with the scope this uniquely identifies the Fund.
-    ValuationPointDataRequest valuationPointDataRequest = new ValuationPointDataRequest(); // ValuationPointDataRequest | The valuationPointDataRequest which contains the Diary Entry code for the Estimate Valuation Point to move to Final state. try {
+    ValuationPointDataRequest valuationPointDataRequest = new ValuationPointDataRequest(); // ValuationPointDataRequest | The valuationPointDataRequest which contains the Diary Entry code for the Estimate Valuation Point to move to Candidate or Final state. try {
       ValuationPointDataResponse result = apiInstance.acceptEstimatePoint(scope, code, valuationPointDataRequest)
             .execute();